GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 Defining Numerical Methods
 ----------------------------------

+GEOSX comes with a number of useful numerical methods.
-In the Solvers elements, we have specified that we wish to use two-point flux approximation as our discretization method for this finite volume solver.
+Here, for instance, in the Solvers elements, we have specified that we use a two-point flux approximation as discretization scheme for the finite volume single-phase solver.
-We are going to supply more details about this numerical scheme here, in the **NumericalMethods** element.
+To use this scheme, we need to supply more details in the **NumericalMethods** element.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml
   :start-after: <!-- SPHINX_TUT_INT_HEX_NUM_METHODS -->
   :end-before: <!-- SPHINX_TUT_INT_HEX_NUM_METHODS_END -->

-The ``fieldName`` attribute specifies which property will be used for flux computations.
-The ``boundaryFieldName`` attribute specifies that for Dirichlet boundary conditions, the pressure at the element face value is used.
+Briefly, the ``fieldName`` attribute specifies which property will be used for flux computations, the``boundaryFieldName`` attribute specifies that for Dirichlet boundary conditions, the pressure at the element face value is used.
-The ``coefficientName`` attribute is used for the stencil transmissibility computations.
+Last, the ``coefficientName`` attribute is used for the stencil transmissibility computations.

+Note that in GEOSX, we are distinguishing solvers from numerical methods and their parameterization are independent.
+We can thus solve have multiple solvers using the same numerical scheme but with different tolerances, for instance.

 .. _ElementRegions_tag_single_phase_internal_mesh:

 Defining regions in the mesh
 -----------------------------------

+Regions are important in GEOSX to specify the material properties of elements.
-An **ElementRegions** element is used to list all the regions used in the simulation.
+The **ElementRegions** element is used here to list all the regions used in the simulation.
 Here we use only a single region to represent the entire domain (named ``Region2``), with a collection of elements containing only the ``cb1`` blocks defined in the mesh section.
 We must also specify the material contained in that region (here, two materials are used: ``water`` and ``rock``; their properties will be defined next).